 Do you really need to be the team mom for each of your children’s teams?

 Does every child really need an extra-curricular activity?

 Can the kids help you with more chores around the house?

 Is too much priority put on a clean house?
 (OK, I confess, sometimes I take ‘cleanliness is next to Godliness’ to obsessive lengths.)

 Can I learn to disconnect from the office after work-hours?

 Am I being an over-achiever and spending too much time analyzing projects?
 (Yes, I realize in this day of scarcity of employment, being a valuable employee is crucial.)

 I had a very dear friend confess to being a workaholic.
 She finally came to the conclusion that she had to relinquish her work-zeal for her family’s emotional health.
 She prayed that God would give her the serenity of just ‘doing enough.’
 He was in control of whether she retained her job or not.
 She just trusted.
 She’s still employed.

-Don't feel guilty that you are taking time away from the children.
-REMEMBER, strong marriage mentoring is the BEST thing you can do for you children.
-If your children marry, they will be married longer than they will be in your house.
+Don’t feel guilty that you are taking time away from the children.
+Remember, strong marriage mentoring is the best thing you can do for you children.
+I pray most of your kids will be married for more years than they will be living in your house.
 Think to their future.

-Conversation does not have to be frustrating for the verbal and emotionally driven ladyfish.
+Conversation does not have to be frustrating for the verbal and emotionally driven wife.
 Simply shift your expectations.
 This does not mean lower your expectations.
-Just realize that your Mr. may need more time between sentences to process what you've said.
+Just realize that your mister may need more time between sentences to process what you’ve said.